Language and reading resources

 Students with reading difficulties are able to loan customised forms of course literature including audio books, braille books, or e-textbooks.
 The University Library's contact people will help you with customised forms of literature.

 As a student at Uppsala University you can download the speech software TorTalk.
-TorTalk is an easy to use reading tool that can read out e-books, locked PDF files and text in scanned images.
+TorTalk is a reading tool that can read out e-books, locked PDF files and text in scanned images.
 The program is specifically designed for people with dyslexia, but can be used by anyone who wants a simple reading tool.

 As a student at Uppsala University you have the opportunity to download spelling programs: